nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

     *	Include the `ProblemHeader` profile of any Problems linked to the returned Immunisations
 *	The `Observation` profile of any linked Uncategorised Data
     *	Include the `ProblemHeader` profile of any Problems linked to the returned Uncategorised Data
-*  All administrative profiles referenced directly (or via another administrative profile) by any of the clincal profiles included above.
+*  All administrative profiles referenced directly (or via another administrative profile) by any of the clinical profiles included above.
     * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`.

 Where a Consultation links to a profile that is not yet supported by the provider system then it is not included in the response.
-Details on how this is done can be found in the [Consultation Guidance](accessrecord_structured_development_consultation_guidance.html)
+Details on how this is done can be found in the [Consultation Guidance](accessrecord_structured_development_consultation_guidance.html).

 Clinical items within the Consultation are always included in the response regardless of their inclusion/exclusion in other parts of the query.
-So, for example, if a consumer requests a Consultation that contains a Medication but not explicitly request Medications in the query, the provider will still include the Medication contained in the Consultation as part of its response.
+So, for example, if a consumer requests a Consultation that contains a Medication but does not explicitly request Medications in the query, the provider will still include the Medication contained in the Consultation as part of its response.

 <img src="images/access_structured/Consultation_Return.png" alt="Consultation Returned FHIR profiles" style="max-width:100%;max-height:100%;">